oieduardorabelo/use-navigator-online/README.md

 }
 ```

-No extra configuration to use it on SSR:
+No extra configuration is needed to use it on SSR:

 ```javascript
 import { useNavigatorOnline } from '@oieduardorabelo/use-navigator-online';